leanchess/leanchess.github.io/index.md

 A question of greater interest to us is the possibility of an actual chess program breaking the record currently held by LeanChess.

 First, the size of LeanChess itself could be further reduced (albeit marginally) by abusing the `pusha`/`popa` [optimisation](#pusha).
-We opted to keep the program lean in terms of stack allocations as well, and only resorted to employing it in the two instances we deemed absolutely necessary.
+We opted to keep the program lean in terms of stack allocations as well by only employing it on two instances, where we deemed it absolutely necessary.

 Second, we expect a straightforward port of LeanChess to an [8-bit architecture](#16-bit) to produce a considerably smaller binary.
 We leave this as an exercise for the reader, kindly requesting that, should they partake it, [the original copyright notice be included][license].